Bill number does not exist. Enter a vaild keyword.

 (2) has no other charges pending in any jurisdiction.

-(f) An inmate designated to participate in a program under this section may leave the Kent County Detention Center to:
+(f) An incarcerated individual designated to participate in a program under this section may leave the Kent County Detention Center to:

 (1) continue regular employment;